 Is there such a diet out there?
 Yes, there is.
-Is it sustainable forever – that depends on you and where you are at with your struggle?
-I believe that I have found the perfect program for me.
-It has structure, rules and limitations and every week, the scale drops.
+Is it sustainable forever – NO. I believe that I have found the perfect program for me.
+It has structure, rules and limitations and most weeks, the scale drops.
 However, it is not a program for life.
 It is a lose weight first, and then learn how to manage a healthy lifestyle second approach.

 Are You Mentally Ready to make a Big Shift?

 I know from my own experience that when I’m not mentally committed and focussed on being healthy bad things happen.
-I lost 75 pounds and then gained back 40 because I let myself believe it was ok that I wasn’t concentrating on my health.
+I lost 75 pounds and then gained back 40 because I believe it was OK to live without limitation.

-I had a million excuses; I was dealing with being downsized, selling my home and downsizing my own life.
-Oh, and then I started my own business, bought a condo and travelled for three years going from a press trip to a press trip — not a healthy or balanced approach to living.
+I had a million excuses; I dealt with being downsized, selling my home and downsizing my own life.
+Oh, and then I started my own business, bought a condo and travelled for three years, going from a press trip to a press trip — not a healthy or balanced approach to living.

 Defining Your Weight Loss Goals and Finding a Weight Loss Program that Works